Locations:

 Salt water

-Gargling with salt water can soothe and hydrate a sore throat that’s irritated from coughing and nasal drip.
+Gargling with salt water can help soothe and hydrate a sore throat that’s irritated from coughing and nasal drip.

 Essential oils